-It is evident that the Council has faced significant financial challenges for the period 2013/14 to 2019/20, experiencing a period of unprecedented funding reductions as Central Government continues its policy of financial austerity.
+It is evident that the Council has faced significant financial challenges for this period with reducing annual settlements even prior to the commencement of austerity.
+Since 2011/12 the Council has experiencing a period of unprecedented funding reductions as Central Government commenced its policy of financial austerity.
 More efficient working practices have evolved in delivering services within the affordable financial envelope.
 This has included the continuation of the corporate voluntary early retirement and voluntary redundancy policies in streamlining the organisation to meet the demands of the future.